Breathing Black Hole Shadows in Modified Gravity (MOG): Introduction

-The paper is organized as follows.
-In Section \ref{sec:unperturbed_mog}, we define the background geometry of the unperturbed Schwarzschild-MOG black hole and derive the exact radius of its static shadow.
-In Section \ref{sec:breathing_mode}, we inject the massless scalar gravitational wave perturbation into the Hamiltonian, deriving the time-dependent, area-fluctuating breathing mode.
-In Section \ref{sec:delayed_echo}, we incorporate the massive vector field, calculating the dispersive time delay and demonstrating the resulting longitudinal wobble.
-Finally, in Section \ref{sec:conclusion}, we summarize our phenomenological timeline and discuss the future observational feasibility of detecting these dynamic signatures with next-generation high-resolution interferometry.
+This paper is structured as follows.
+Section \ref{sec:unperturbed_mog} describes the background geometry of the unperturbed black hole and determines the radius of its static shadow.
+Section \ref{sec:breathing_mode} incorporates scalar perturbations to evaluate the time dependence of the shadow area.
+Section \ref{sec:delayed_echo} includes the effects of the massive vector field and computes the associated dispersive delay and longitudinal distortions.
+Section \ref{sec:conclusion} summarizes the results and discusses their implications for future observational studies.